tjhancocks/kestrel-development-kit/README.md

 ```

 ### Kestrel Definition Language
 The Kestrel Definition Language is a specially designed _Domain Specific Language_ (DSL) for representing Kestrel Resources in a textual format.
+See the [KDL specification](documentation/kdl-specification.md) for complete documentation.

 Below is an example of the _KDL_